imqueue/cli/README.md

 ## Why?

-IMQ-CLI makes work with imq-rpc simplier.
+IMQ-CLI makes work with imq-rpc simpler.
 Frees you from writing boilerplate.

 ## Usage